 RN, BSc, MSc, PhD

-Dr Jay Lee is a Research Assistant Professor at the School of Nursing of the University of Hong Kong.
+Dr Jay Lee is an Assistant Professor at the School of Nursing of the University of Hong Kong.
 He started his early career as a stroke nurse.
-After five years clinical experience, he went on to pursue his Masters and PhD in the School of Health and Social Sciences (Nursing Studies) at the University of Edinburgh (United Kingdom).
+After five years clinical experience, he went on to pursue his Masters and PhD in the School of Health and Social Sciences (Nursing Studies) at the University of Edinburgh.
 Dr Lee has conducted studies in the research topics of stroke care, addictive behaviours including tobacco smoking, alcohol drinking, and e-device use, and nursing and health education using diverse research designs including mixed methods.
 Particularly, he has significant experience in using research methodologies such as grounded theory, phenomenology, interpretive description, and thematic analysis to conduct rigorous qualitative studies.

 |Funding Scheme||Project Title||Approved Amount (HK$)|

 |General Research Fund (GRF)||Ecological momentary intervention for stroke caregivers’ psychological support: a randomised controlled trial||734,456|

 |Teaching Development Grant (TDG)||Blood transfusion education using virtual reality simulation for nursing undergraduate students||283,319|